ccincotti3/javascript-concepts/docs/var-vs-let.md

-# Variable Keywords and Hoisting
+# Chapter 1: Variable Keywords and Hoisting

 The differences between the keywords `var`, `let` and `const` are rather inconsequential for most developers of modern Javascript.
 Most dev's know the golden rule to stick to `const` unless a variable is expected to be reassigned in the future (like in an if condition, or a for-loop).
 However, there are time's where dev's are called to work in legacy code, or they stumble across an old StackExchange answer, where `var` is employed.

 At first use of `var` it's usually seen as to declare a super variable in some respects.
-Like with the use of `let`, we can change a variable it's later if we want to.
-We don't have to think, why not just use `var`?
+Like with the use of `let`, we can change a variable's value later if we want to.
+If we gain this superpower, we might ask ourselves - why not just use `var` all the time?
+What's the catch?

-So I propose that we start with `let` vs `var`.
+To examine this question - I propose that we start by looking at the differences between  `let` and `var`.

 Let's start here by defining two variables in the global scope with these two keywords `let` and `var`:
 ```javascript